MrSpock1994/expense_tracker/README.md

 You must first run the file named "expenses.py", in order to create the DataBase

-The image below is the mains screen\
+The image below is the main screen
 ![image](https://user-images.githubusercontent.com/69828127/170800592-ef5163b7-0394-4f9f-92cf-e80b220aecc8.png)